 This rubbing behavior is also used by cats to create a group scent among cats living in the same household.
 This group scent increases bonding and familiarity between the cats.
 This same behavior is seen with feral cat colonies as well.

 It is thought that creating a group scent has to do with the survival instinct.
-By creating a group scent, they can quickly identify whether a cat entering the territory is one of the group or an intruder.
+By creating a group scent, they can quickly identify whether a cat entering the territory is one of the groups or an intruder.

 By rubbing on you, your cats are including you as part of the group and adding your scent to the group!
 This group scent behavior can come in handy when introducing a new cat to your existing multiple cat household.
 (More on this coming soon.)